jochym/Elastic/doc/source/intro.rst

 exercises in [LL]_).
 The multiplier :math:`A=\frac{1}{2}` for :math:`i \leq 4`, and 1 otherwise.
 The above general formula turns out to be quite helpful in less trivial cases of trigonal or hexagonal classes.
-For instance, the hexagonal elastic free energy [LL]_ leads to the following set of equations:
+For instance, the hexagonal elastic free energy (see [LL]_ for rather lengthy formula) leads to the following set of equations:

 .. math::
     \left[\begin{array}{ccccc}